Continuing Education Activity

 - Explain the presentation of a patient with mania.

 - Describe the treatment and management options available for mania.

 - Outline some interprofessional team strategies for improving care coordination and communication to advance the treatment of mania and improve outcomes.

-Mania, or a manic phase, is a period of 1 week or more in which a person experiences a change in normal behavior that drastically affects their functioning.
+Mania, or a manic phase, is a period of 1 week or more in which a person experiences a change in behavior that drastically affects their functioning.
 Mania is different from hypomania because hypomania does not cause a major deficit in social or occupational functioning, and it is a period of at least 4 days rather than 1 week.
-The defining characteristics of mania are increased talkativeness, rapid speech, decreased the need for sleep (unlike depression or anxiety in which the need for sleep exists, but there is an inability to sleep), racing thoughts, distractibility, increase in goal-directed activity, and psychomotor agitation.
+The defining characteristics of mania are increased talkativeness, rapid speech, decreased need for sleep, racing thoughts, distractibility, increase in goal-directed activity, and psychomotor agitation.
 Some other hallmarks of mania are an elevated or expansive mood, mood lability, impulsivity, irritability, and grandiosity.
 If the individual experiencing these symptoms requires hospitalization, then this period automatically qualifies as true mania and not hypomania, even if the symptoms are present for less than one week.